 Welcome to ThomasLancaster.co.uk, the home of Dr. Thomas Lancaster.

-I work as an Associate Dean in Recruitment at Staffordshire University.
+My most recent senior role saw me work as Associate Dean in Recruitment at Staffordshire University.
 My particular responsibility is for Digital Technologies, a role which closely matches my interests for online branding, promotion and marketing, my background in Computer Science and my wider interests in emerging technologies.

-My previous roles saw me work as a Principal Lecturer at Coventry University and a Senior Lecturer a Birmingham City University, the latter being a university where I was employed for over 12 years.
+In other previous roles, I’ve been employed as a Principal Lecturer at Coventry University and a Senior Lecturer a Birmingham City University, the latter being a university where I worked for over 12 years.
 I have held a variety of management level roles, including leading a major Computer Science programme and leading student recruitment across the Computing, Electronics and Mathematics field.
 I also hold various external roles, particularly as an external examiner and as a subject expert for course approval events.

 One of my interests is teaching and improving the student experience.
 My background is technical, with plenty of programming experience, but most of my pedagogical research has been based around professional practice for Computing students, focusing particularly on research and project preparation skills, as well as helping students to obtain sandwich year placements and to become employable.
 I think that that’s a key part of everything we do as university lecturers, and I aim to help students to achieve the best careers available for them.